-The “sixth sense” is one of the favorite themes in pop culture: movies are filmed, books are written about it… A group of psychologists of the University of Melbourne decided to set up an experiment to find out whether it is possible to find a rational explanation of the sixth sense and what really lies behind this intriguing phenomenon.
+A team of psychologists at the University of Melbourne decided to set up an experiment to find out whether it is possible to find a rational explanation of the sixth sense and what really lies behind this intriguing phenomenon.

 The researchers found that if the general background of a photo did not change, the participants could accurately mark the changes in the appearance of a person in the photo.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.